20 Horizon notation

 The colour of the horizon can be that of uncoated sand and silt grains but E horizons are also recognised where coats of iron oxides or other minerals mask the colour of the primary particles.

-B Subsoil Subsurface mineral horizon without rock structure (including fine stratification in soft sediments), characterised by one or more of the following:
+B Subsoil Subsurface mineral horizon having little to no remnant geological structure or fine stratification in unconsolidated materials, characterised by one or more of the following:

-1. Illuvial concentration of silicate clay, iron, aluminium or organic matter, alone or in some combination.
+1. Illuvial concentration of silicate clay, iron, manganese, aluminium or organic matter, alone or in some combination.

 2. Coatings of sesquioxides that give the horizon a lower colour value, a higher chroma, or redder hue than the horizons above and below, without apparent illuviation of iron.